Last updated 4 December 2020

 Hop on the 45-minute high-speed ferry to reach picturesque Fitzroy Island inside the protected Fitzroy National Park.
 At Welcome Bay and Nudey beach you can snorkel over coral reefs straight off the sand.
 Check out their conservation efforts at the Turtle rehabilitation centre.

-Day trip to Michaelmas Cay on the Great Barrier Reef
+Michaelmas Cay on the Great Barrier Reef

 Set sail from Cairns aboard Ocean Spirit, a 32 metre sailing catamaran, to the pristine reef environment of Michaelmas Cay.
 Encircled by a fringing reef teeming with colourful marine life including sea turtles and giant clams, Michaelmas is also a protected seabird sanctuary for migratory birds.
 Access to the cay is restricted to preserve this special environment.